ling355/GPT--Prompting/README.md

-# GPT--Prompting
+# chatgpt-prompts-and-code
-My commonly used ChatGPT prompts
+My commonly used ChatGPT prompts and useful code snippets